 Starfish Recovery SCIO

-The Starfish Recovery Cafe is closed until further notice.
+The Starfish Recovery Cafe has closed until further notice.

-Stepping Stones has suspended all activites until furtehr notice.
-You can still contact the team during normal working hours.
+Stepping Out have suspended all face-to-face meetings and group activities.
+You can contact the Stepping Out team during normal working hours.

 Venture Scotland office is closed and all staff working from home.
 The team are continuing to try to support the young people currently engaging with our courses through digital media.
 The team are unable to offer face-to-face meetings, however, referrals can still be made via email (firstname.lastname@example.org) and by telephone 07495 836 248.